 Runoff pollution is preventable.
 Scientist have clearly shown that limiting runoff pollution will significantly improve the health of the bay.

 The best place to stop pollution is at the source.
 Farmers are finding new ways to keep the fertilizer and manure spread on farm land to grow crops on the land and out of waterways.
 Preventing pollution at the source is the least expensive way to keep nutrients out of the bay and shrink the dead zone.

 Developing new partnerships and solutions

 The Alliance is helping shape solutions to this problem.
-We bring together farmers, government agency officials, businesses, and technical experts to develop ways to prevent run-off pollution.
+We partner with the University Wisconsin – Green Bay to bring together farmers government agency officials, businesses, and technical experts to develop ways to prevent run-off pollution.
 We also find ways to make it easy and cost-effective for farmers to implement new solutions.

 For questions about our Lower Fox River Watershed Clean Water Agenda, please contact Katie Woodrow, Lower Fox River Watershed Program Director at the Fox-Wolf Watershed Alliance, email@example.com or (920) 915-5767.
 Katie works jointly with the Alliance for the Great Lakes and the University of Wisconsin to advance our shared vision for a clean Green Bay and Lower Fox River.